Triage for multiple casualties

 While conducting triage it is important that you only commit to treating someone with catastrophic bleeding.
 For example a severed limb.
 Try and stop the bleeding then move on.

-If a casualty is unconscious but breathing, place them in the recovery position and move on.
+OR If a casualty is unconscious but breathing, place them in the recovery position and move on.

 As a rule of thumb, you can follow this action plan when conducting triage:

-2. Are they Walking?
-YES, then GREEN TAG DELAYED.
+2. Are they walking?
+YES then GREEN TAG DELAYED.
 You can get them to assist you if they are able.
-Are they walking NO – check their breathing
+Are they walking?
+NO – check their breathing.

-Remember that triage is an ongoing process so when you have categorised the injured you need to start again.
+Remember that triage is an ongoing process, so when you have categorised the injured you need to start again.
 Some of the Urgent may become Immediate, Immediate to the Deceased and even some in the Delayed may need to be reclassified as well.

 When you have completed the Triage process, you need to start again.
 Why?
 Because the condition of the casualties can change.
 Some Yellows may become Red, some Reds may become Blacks and so on.
 Continual reassessment contributes to effective Triage.